Skip to content

 Custom Presets

-Create a custom preset using the createPreset function from pinorama-presets:
+Create a custom preset using the createPreset function from pinorama-presets, then pass it to the server:

 ts